PASTAplus/PEP/peps/pep-9.md

 **1a.
 Add ACL**

-Goal: To parse a valid EML document and add its ACRs to the AuthZ ACR registry.
+Goal: To parse a valid EML document and add its ACRs to the AuthZ ACR registry for the resources identified in the EML document.

 Use case:

-1. A user uploads a data package with an EML metadata document.
-2. PASTA creates a Level-1 EML metadata document and sends the EML to AuthZ to register package ACRs.
+1. The Data Package Manager requests that that ACRs be created from the EML document.
-3. AuthZ parses the EML and extracts the ACRs.
+2. AuthZ parses the EML and extracts the ACRs.
-4. AuthZ adds the ACRs to the ACR registry.
+3. AuthZ adds the ACRs to the ACR registry.
-5. AuthZ returns a success message to PASTA.
+4. AuthZ returns a success message to PASTA.

 Notes: This use case supports the existing PASTA data package upload process.
 Parsing and extracting ACRs from the EML document will require supporting ACRs in both the main EML document and the additional metadata section.
 The principal owner of the data package is not currently represented in the ACR registry.
 This should, however, change for consistency: the principal owner should be added into the ACR registry with the "changePermission" permission.

 ```
 addACL(owner: string, eml: string)
-    owner: owner of data package resources (derived from "sub" of JWT) as a string
+    owner: The principal owner of the data package (may be either a PASTA-ID or an IdP identifier)
     eml: valid EML document as a string
     return:
         200 OK if successful